Phyllis Omido

-Phyllis Omido (born Phyllis Indiatsi Omido c.
-1978), dubbed the "East African Erin Brockovich", is a Kenyan environmental activist.
-She was one of 6 people to be awarded the Goldman Environmental Prize in 2015.
-She is known for organizing protests against a lead smelting plant located in the middle of Owino Uhuru, a slum near Mombasa.
-The plant was causing lead poisoning by raising the lead content in the environment, killing residents, in particular children, and harming others, including her own child.
-The plant was ultimately closed.
+Phyllis Indiatsi Omido (born 1978) is a Kenyan environmental activist.
+Dubbed the "East African Erin Brockovich", she was one of the recipients of the 2015 Goldman Environmental Prize.
+She is known for organizing protests against a lead smelting plant in Owino Uhuru, which caused lead poisoning in the environment, and the plant was eventually closed.
 She is the founder of the Centre for Justice, Governance and Environmental Action (CJGEA).

-Personal life
+Biography

-Phyllis Omido was born in Kidinye Village, Vihiga County, to Margaret Omido and Alfred Omido.
-She has two brothers and a sister, her eldest brother is George Mukutu and her only sister is Susan Monyani Kasuki, while her youngest brother is Silas Enane.

-Omido is a single,devoted mother of two children named Kingdavid Jeremiah Indiatsi and Margaret Esma Ehwa She studied Business Administration at the University of Nairobi and worked in industries in Kenya for more than 15 years.
+Phyllis Omido was born in Kidinye in the Vihiga County of Kenya, to Margaret and Alfred Omido.
+She has two brothers–George Mukutu and Silas Enane,–and a sister, Susan Monyani Kasuki.
+She has two children named Kingdavid Jeremiah Indiatsi and Margaret Esma Ehwa.
+She studied Business Administration at the University of Nairobi and worked in industries in Kenya for more than 15 years.